VectorCathedral/work-shop-reg-sys/README.md

 Before compiling and running the program:

-1. Open `main.cpp` in your code editor.
+1. Open `CSWRS.cpp` in your code editor.
 2. Locate the following lines at the top of the file:

 ```cpp